Query Monitor is the developer tools panel for WordPress.

 Yes, the Altis Developer Tools are built on top of Query Monitor.

-Yes, it’s included as part of the VIP Go platform.
-However, a user needs to be granted the view_query_monitor
+Yes, but a user needs to be granted the view_query_monitor

 Yes.
 You can enable this on the Settings panel.